marcusbritanicus/NewBreeze/plugins/README.md

 # NBPluginInterface

 NewBreeze is quite easily extensible using plugins.
-I am trying to provide

 This the general plugin interface.
 Unlike the PreviewInterface, this plugin is meant to enhance the working of NewBreeze widgets directly, or provide a